CryptoMarketMonitor/BroadcastServer/README.md

 Crypto Market Monitor
 ==============

-Our goal is to make market data more assessible and easily disseminated.
+The goal of the Crypto Market Monitor Project is to make market data more accessible.
-One challenge to anyone wishing to do anything with bitcoin market data (and any other cryptocurrency data for that matter), is the variety of markets, each with their own protocols. btc Market Monitor makes it easy to get data from many exchanges from one source in a standardized format.
-We are continueing to add support for new exchanges, and plan to support additional currency pairs in the near future.
+One challenge to anyone wishing to do anything with bitcoin market data (and any other cryptocurrency data), is the variety of markets.
+Each has their own api and data format.
+The Market Monitor project makes it easy to get data from many exchanges from one source in a standardized format.
+We are planning on adding support for additional exchanges, and additional currency pairs in the near future.

 Disclaimer: This software and its associated data is provided as is, with no guarantee of validity or accuracy.